Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: IV. Interaction-based readout

-Thus, after applying the optimal detection direction, i.e. $\vec{m}_{\rm opt} = \mathcal{N}_c \mathcal{Q}^{-1} \mathcal{M}^T \vec{n}$, the measurement precision only determined by the encoding signal direction $\vec{n}$.
-In this work, we choose the sensing direction $\vec{n}_{\rm max}$ corresponding to the maximum QFI value of the entangled state to encode the signal.
-Thus combining Eq.~\eqref{n_max}, Eq.~\eqref{epf} and Eq.~\eqref{epf1}, we arrive
+Thus, by applying the optimal detection direction, i.e. $\vec{m}_{\rm opt} = \mathcal{N}_c \mathcal{Q}^{-1} \mathcal{M}^T \vec{n}$, the measurement precision is only determined by the encoding signal direction $\vec{n}$.
+In this work, we choose the sensing direction $\vec{n}_{\rm max}$ that corresponds to the maximum QFI value of the entangled state to encode the signal.
+By combining Eq.~\eqref{epf} and Eq.~\eqref{epf1}, we obtain

-Note that the phase $\phi$ cannot be equal to $0$, otherwise the matrix $\mathcal{K}$ will lose the direction $\vec{n}_{\rm max}$ and be restricted to the plane perpendicular to the polarization direction.
+Note that the phase $\phi$ cannot be equal to $0$, as this would cause the matrix $\mathcal{K}$ will lose the direction $\vec{n}_{\rm max}$ and become restricted to the plane perpendicular to the polarization direction.

-As shown in Fig.~\ref{fig_appdix2}~(a-d), we analyze the measurement precision of several common nonlinear Hamiltonians such as OAT, OAT-and-turn, TAT, and our TAT-and-turn under time-reversal IBR using above method.
-The results show that the method we proposed is close to the QCRB with excellent performance of measurement precision.
-The entangled state generated in a short time is a spin squeezed state, and after a longer time, the generated state becomes a non-Gaussian state.
-During the process, the measurement precision can approach the QCRB.
-Especially for OAT, this method can saturate QCRB in most of the time range, which achieves ideal measurement precision.
-From the Fig.~\ref{fig_appdix2}~(e), we find that the measurement precision gradually converges as $\phi$ approaches $0$, which is conducive to high-precision measurement of tiny signals.